Michael Amir Murillo

-Michael Amir Murillo Bermúdez (born 11 February 1996) is a Panamanian professional footballer who plays as a right-back for club Marseille and the Panama national team.
+Michael Amir Murillo Bermúdez (born 11 February 1996) is a Panamanian professional footballer who plays as a right-back for Süper Lig club Beşiktaş and the Panama national team.

 Club career

 San Francisco

 Born in Panama City, Murillo graduated from San Francisco's youth setup, and made his senior debut in the 2014–15 campaign, aged only 18.
 He quickly established himself as a first team regular and had his best season in 2015–16 in which he made 21 league appearances and scored 3 goals.
 On 25 October 2015, Murillo scored his first two goals for Los Monjes in a 2–1 victory over Alianza.

 On 10 December 2015, Murillo played the entire match for San Francisco in the first edition of the Copa Panamá, as his side won the final against Chepo 5–4 on penalties, as the match finished 0–0 after extra time, to win their first title.
 On 26 August 2015, Murillo helped San Francisco to a famous 2–1 victory over Mexican side Querétaro FC in a 2015–16 CONCACAF Champions League match.